 If you need to integrate with more than one Manuscript Tracking System (MTS), you will need a different API Scope for each MTS.

-If you publish on behalf of societies or work with other organizations who want to keep their activities separate from each other, you will need a different API Scope and API key for each society.
+If you publish on behalf of societies or work with other organisations who want to keep their activities separate from each other, you will need a different API Scope and API key for each society.

 If at some point in the future, you need to change your API key for an existing MTS integration, you must generate a new API key under the same scope that you originally used for this integration.